phuonganh-38/data-analysis-for-marketing-campaign/README.md

 ---

 ## **Introduction**
-### ** Project Background**
+### **Project Background**
 In today's competitive market, customer loyalty is a key element in the success of businesses.
 To encourage their clients to stick around, more and more businesses are making efforts to implement loyalty programs, which may support them in making informed decisions.
-It is of paramount importance to identify the customer segments most responsive to marketing campaigns, and adopt effective strategies for attracting more subscriptions to term deposits.
+It is of paramount importance to identify the customer segments most responsive to marketing campaigns and adopt effective strategies for attracting more subscriptions to term deposits.
 This study develops statistical learning models, including both parametric and non-parametric to predict the success of a marketing campaign for a telecommunication company, as well as assist the company in making decisions.

 For the company, there are several reasons why understanding which customer segments are most responsive to the marketing campaign is essential in optimizing the success of the campaign.
 First, these customer segments would spend more money on re-subscribe to a new term deposit, and less likely to switch to competitors.
 Therefore, the company may have a steadily income flow and less likely to be negatively influenced by economic downturns.
 Second, focusing on important customer segments may help the company attract new customers because loyal customers tend to recommend it to their relatives, friends, and colleagues.
 Finally, focusing on responsive segments will help minimize marketing cost, as well as maximize the return on investment.
 By building machine learning models, we can gain insights which can help guide the development of effective business strategies, contribute to allocate resources more efficiently and make data-informed decisions.